Cordova Covered Spaces

 Monika Reghetti, Amy O’Neil Houck, Silver Bay Seafoods, Jessica Pretty, Sam O’Toole, Mike Durtschi, Salem Theo Houck, Carolyn Brown, Rachel Hoover, Chris Gonzah

-November 2024 Cordova City Council approves a resolution for continued development of the Breakwater Park with the inclusion of a Covered Space.
+November 2024 Cordova City Council approves a resolution for continued development of the Breakwater Trailhead Park / Veterans Memorial Site with the inclusion of a Covered Space.
 You can follow the meetings in person or at:

 https://www.youtube.com/c/cityofcordovaalaska